rodaisol/rodai/README.md

 ## Why Invest in RODAI

 RODAI isn't just any meme coin—it's a meme-making powerhouse, bringing a unique and evolving vision to the Solana blockchain.
 Crafted by a team of seasoned developers, our aim stretches beyond individual benefits, focusing on enriching the entire Solana ecosystem.
-By launching the RODKit, a premier community token platform, we're setting the stage for unparalleled meme creation and sharing, offering utilities and advantages that reverberate across the whole network.
+By launching the Aerosol, a premier community token platform, we're setting the stage for unparalleled meme creation and sharing, offering utilities and advantages that reverberate across the whole network.

 ## Join Our Community